Chiarads23/FirstNextjs-Sass-App/README.md

-I created this application to learn the main features of Next.js.
+I created this events application to learn the main features of Next.js.

 # Tools used